The Board of Trustees

 My background and recent working experience has been focused on governance support and development as well as holding a senior role in management.
 I joined the Board of Trustees as I can share best practice experience that helps define the thin line between the role of the Board and Management.
 I originally trained as a Secondary Teacher and remain passionate about education and providing a positive, productive learning environment for both students and staff.

 Awatapu College is a school that I am proud to work at and send my children to.
 It has a culture that is based around the individual for both staff and students.
 I believe that this people focused culture needs continued focus and that the Board needs to set clear vision that supports and motivates staff to continue enhancement of student well-being and achievement.
-My roles at Awatapu College include Teacher, Head of Department, Head of House and member of the Extended Leadership Team.
+My roles at Awatapu College include Teacher, Head of Department and member of the Extended Leadership Team.
 In addition, I served as Staff Representative on the Awatapu College Board of Trustees through 2004 and 2007, and more recently as Board Chair at Lytton Street School.
 Through these experiences I have gained an in-depth understanding of a variety of aspects of school life and a good understanding of the Board's governance role.

 I have been a student at Awatapu College for several years now, and I am looking forward to making my own contribution to the school.
 I wish to represent the student body and to get any opinions or ideas that students have and bring them into effect through the Board of Trustees.
 I am looking forward to growing along side with this position and collaborating with the Board to help improve the school.